EnzoDattignie/Projet_Systeme/README.md

 To install this program, simply clone the Git repository into the directory of your choice and ensure that your Python installation includes the following libraries : sys, os, re, matplotlib, datetime.

-When running this programm for the first time, open the command prompt in the appropriate directory and execute the following command:
+When running this program for the first time, open the command prompt in the appropriate directory and execute the following command:
 chmod 555 ./projet.sh
 For subsequent executions, use the command:
 ./project.sh filepath window